microsoft/azure-spring-apps-training/08-build-a-spring-cloud-gateway/README.md

 The application that we create in this guide is [available here](gateway/).

-To create our gateway, we will use [https://start.spring.io/](https://start.spring.io/) with the command line:
+To create our gateway, we will invoke the Spring Initalizer service from the command line:

 ```bash
 curl https://start.spring.io/starter.tgz -d dependencies=cloud-gateway,cloud-eureka,cloud-config-client -d baseDir=gateway -d bootVersion=2.3.8 -d javaVersion=1.8 | tar -xzvf -